Kirsten Flagstad: Return to Norway

 Having received repeated and cryptic cablegrams from her husband, who had returned to Norway a year and a half earlier, Flagstad was forced to consider leaving the United States in 1941.
 Though dismissing the political implications of the departure of someone of her fame from the United States to German-occupied Norway, it was nonetheless a difficult decision for her.
 She had many friends, colleagues, and of course many fans all over the US.
 Even more importantly, her 20-year-old daughter Else had married an American named Arthur Dusenberry and was living with her new husband on a dude ranch in Bozeman, Montana.
 It was Edwin McArthur who gave the bride away at the wedding in Bozeman a year earlier.
 Nonetheless, against the best advice of her friends and colleagues, including former president Herbert Hoover, who pleaded with her to stay out of Europe, she returned to Norway via Lisbon, Madrid, Barcelona, Marseille, and Berlin in April, 1941.

 Though during the war she performed only in Sweden and Switzerland, countries not occupied by German forces, this fact did not temper the storm of public opinion that hurt her personally and professionally for the next several years.
 Her husband was arrested after the war for profiteering during the occupation that involved his lumber business.
 This arrest, together with her decision to remain in occupied Norway, made her unpopular, particularly in the United States.
-The Norwegian ambassador and columnist Walter Winchell spoke out against her.
+Both the Norwegian ambassador and columnist Walter Winchell spoke out against her.
 In 1948, she performed several benefit concerts for the United Jewish Appeal.
 In defense of Flagstad's husband, Henry Johansen, after his death it was revealed that during the occupation he was arrested by the Gestapo and held for eight days.
 Also, one of Johansen's sons by his first marriage, Henry Jr, had been a member of the Norwegian underground throughout the war.